 In this scenario, we exploited a stack overflow in code added by Ruckus to the “embedThis” web server.

-In our previous research, we explained how the web interface operates, and discovered vulnerabilities in its general logic binary - emfd.
+.
 In this research, we decided to investigate Ruckus’s webserver binary.
 This binary is based on the “embedThis” open-source project.
 To make the webserver work with other logic components, Ruckus had to add code and handlers to “embedThis”.
 Before we get into the vulnerability itself, we would like to show how we managed to get function names from “embedThis” into the Ghidra disassembler.
 By doing this, we saved plenty of time on reversing and managed to spot additional code added by Ruckus very efficiently.

 Our end goal was to mark the code added by Ruckus to “embedThis”.
 Our motivation was that since “embedThis” is an open-source project, we did not have to invest time in analyzing it with Ghidra - we could read its source code.
 The code we had to reverse was the one added by Ruckus.
 We decided to use debugging functions found in the webserver to retrieve function names from “embedThis” and mark Ruckus proprietary functions.